tm-nielsen/portfolio-site/public/game_info/Jugghoul.md

 Inspiration!

 And so, the game got a little tricker, a lot sillier, and a whole lot harder to explain.
-On the arcade machines, players will juggle pins by spinning the trackball to manually throw each time.
+On the arcade machines, players juggle pins by spinning the trackball to manually throw each time.
 It's hilarious, and adds a deliciously kinetic aspect to the frantic gameplay.

-I've focused mainly on project planning/management as well as implementing polish, but our overall priority is the tutorial.
+I focused mainly on project planning/management as well as implementing polish, but our overall priority was the tutorial.

-Still a work in progress, but we are hopeful to have it on the cabinets for the November deadline.
+I am extremely excited to have the game on ther cabinets.